-|Date of Birth||5 November 1943 , Fort Sheridan, Illinois, USA|
+|Born||in Fort Sheridan, Illinois, USA|

-|Birth Name||Samuel Shepard Rogers|
+|Birth Name||Samuel Shepard Rogers III|

-|Height||6' 1½" (1.87 m)|
+|Height||6' 2" (1.88 m)|

-Mini Bio (1)
+Mini Bio (2)

 In 1962, though, a touring theater company, the Bishop's Company Repertory Players, visited the town and he joined up and left home to tour with them.
 He spent nearly two years with the company and eventually settled in New York where he began writing plays, first performing with an obscure off-off-Broadway group but eventually gaining recognition for his writing and winning prestigious OBIE awards (Off-Broadway) three years running.
 He flirted with the world of rock, playing drums for the Holy Modal Rounders, then moved to London in 1971, where he continued writing.

 Back in the US by 1974, he became playwright in residence at San Francisco's Magic Theater and continued to work as an increasingly well respected playwright throughout the 1970s and into the '80s.
-Throughout this time he had been dabbling with Hollywood having, most notably in the early days, worked as one of the writers on _"Zabriski Point" (1970)_, but it was his role as Chuck Yeager in 1983's The Right Stuff (1983) (co-starring Fred Ward and Dennis Quaid) that brought him fully to the attention of the wider, non-theater audience.
+Throughout this time he had been dabbling with Hollywood, having most notably in the early days worked as one of the writers on Zabriskie Point (1970), but it was his role as Chuck Yeager in 1983's The Right Stuff (1983) (co-starring Fred Ward and Dennis Quaid) that brought him to the attention of the wider, non-theater audience.
 Since then he has continued to write, act and direct, both on screen and in the theater.

 - IMDb Mini Biography By: A. Nonymous

 |O-Lan Jones||(9 November 1969 - 9 November 1984) ( divorced) ( 1 child)|